Is learning to roll over really a milestone we should be looking out for?

 Depending on how premature your baby was, they may develop more slowly.
 This may mean that they achieve their developmental milestones later than would be expected of a baby born at full term.

-This is not a cause for concern as your paediatrician would be aware that baby was premature and as a result, it would not be unusual for a premature baby to roll over later than would normally be expected.
+This is not a cause for concern as your paediatrician will be aware that baby was premature and as a result, it would not be unusual for a premature baby to roll over later than would be expected.

 So it’s all good to know when do babies roll over, but what are the signs that your baby may be about to start rolling?

 Well, here are the 6 signs that I always look out for that indicate when babies will start to roll over: